+- Up to 4 loops, individual programmable sample rates

+- Manual/Automatic/Cascaded loop capability available

-- Up to 8 PID loops, individual programmable sample rates - · Manual, Automatic and Cascade loop operation modes - Two types of bumpless transfer available - Full-featured alarms - · Ramp/soak generator with up to 16 segments - Auto Tuning
+- Two types of bumpless transfer available

+- Full-featured alarms

+- Ramp/soak generator with up to 16 segments

+- Auto Tuning

-The DL06 CPU has process control loop capability in addition to ladder program execution.
-You can select and configure up to eight loops.
-All sensor and actuator wiring connects directly to DL06 analog modules.
+The DL350 CPU has process control loop capability in addition to ladder program execution.
+You can select and configure up to four loops.
+All sensor and actuator wiring connects to standard DL305 I/O modules, as shown below.
 All process variables, gain values, alarm levels, etc., associated with each loop reside in a Loop Variable Table in the CPU.
-The DL06 CPU reads process variable (PV) inputs during each scan.
-Then, it makes PID loop calculations during a dedicated time slice on each PLC scan, updating the control output value.
-The control loops use a Proportional-Integral-Derivative (PID) algorithm to generate the control output.
-This chapter describes how the loops operate, and how to configure and tune the loops.
+The DL350 CPU reads process variable (PV) inputs during each scan.
+Then it makes PID loop calculations during a dedicated time slice on each PLC scan, updating the control output value.
+The control loops use the Proportional-Integral-Derivative (PID) algorithm to generate the control output command.
+This chapter describes how the loops operate, and what you must do to configure and tune the loops.

-DirectSOFT programming software, release 5, or later, is used for configuring analog control loops in the DL06.
-DirectSOFT uses dialog boxes to help you set up the individual loops.
+The best tool for configuring loops in the DL350 is the DirectSOFT programming software, Release 2.2 or later.
+DirectSOFT uses dialog boxes to create a forms-like editor to let you individually set up the loops.
 After completing the setup, you can use DirectSOFT's PID Trend View to tune each loop.
-The configuration and tuning selections you make are stored in the DL06's V-memory (RAM).
+The configuration and tuning selections made are stored in the CPUs V-memory, which can be set as retentive.
 The loop parameters also may be saved to disk for recall later.

-PID Loop Feature Specifications Number of loops Selectable, 8 maximum CPU V-memory needed 32 words (V locations) per loop selected, 64 words if using ramp/soak PID algorithm Position or Velocity form of the PID equation Control Output polarity Selectable direct-acting or reverse-acting Error term curves Selectable as linear, square root of error, and error squared Loop update rate (time between PID calculation) 0.05 to 99.99 seconds, user programmable Minimum loop update rate 0.05 seconds for 1 to 4 loops 0.1 seconds for 5 to 8 loops Loop modes Automatic, Manual (operator control), or Cascade control Ramp/Soak Generator Up to 8 ramp/soak steps (16 segments) per loop with indication of ramp/soak step number PV curves Select standard linear, or square-root extract (for flow meter input) Set Point Limits Specify minimum and maximum setpoint values Process Variable Limits Specify minimum and maximum Process Variable values Proportional Gain Specify gains of 0.01 to 99.99 Integrator (Reset) Specify reset time of 0.1 to 99.99 in units of seconds or minutes Derivative (Rate) Specify the derivative time from 0.01 to 99.99 seconds Rate Limits Specify derivative gain limiting from 1 to 20 Bumpless Transfer I Automatically sets the bias equal to the control output and the setpoint equal to the process variable when control switches from manual to automatic.
-Bumpless Transfer II Automatically sets the bias equal to the control output when control switches from manual to automatic.
-Step Bias Provides proportional bias adjustment for large setpoint changes Anti-windup (Freeze Bias) For position form of PID, this inhibits integrator action when the control output reaches 0% or 100 % (speeds up loop recovery when output recovers from saturation) Error Deadband Specify a tolerance (plus and minus) for the error term (SP-PV), so that no change in control output value is made
+PID Loop Feature Specifications Number of loops Selectable, 4 maximum CPU V-memory needed 32 words (V locations) per loop selected, 64 words if using ramp/soak PID algorithm Position or Velocity form of the PID equation Control Output polarity Selectable direct-acting or reverse-acting Error term curves Selectable as linear, square root of error, and error squared Loop update rate (time between PID calculation) 0.05 to 99.99 seconds, user programmable Minimum loop update rate 0.05 seconds for 1 to 4 loops, Loop modes Automatic, Manual (operator control), or Cascade control Ramp/Soak Generator Up to 8 ramp/soak steps (16 segments) per loop with indication of ramp/soak step number PV curves Select standard linear, or square-root extract (for flow meter input) Set Point Limits Specify minimum and maximum setpoint values Process Variable Limits Specify minimum and maximum Process Variable values Proportional Gain Specify gains of 0.01 to 99.99 Integrator (Reset) Specify reset time of 0.1 to 999.8 in units of seconds or minutes Derivative (Rate) Specify the derivative time from 0.01 to 99.99 seconds Rate Limits Specify derivative gain limiting from 1 to 20 Bumpless Transfer I Automatically sets the bias equal to the control output and the setpointequal to the process variable when control switches from manual to automatic Bumpless Transfer II Automatically sets the bias equal to the control output when control switches from manual to automatic Step Bias Provides proportional bias adjustment for large setpoint changes Anti-windup For position form of PID, this inhibits integrator action when the control output reaches 0% or 100% (speeds up loop recovery when output recovers from saturation) Error Deadband Specify a tolerance (plus and minus) for the error term (SP-PV), so that no change in control output value is made